hytechclub/web-102/Week08/README.md

 The [presentation](FunctionParameters.pptx) formalizes functions a little more, and introduces parameters.

 ## Code-Along: Dice Roller
 Follow the [instructions](DiceRollerCodeAlong.md) to build up a webpage capable of rolling different types of dice.
-Start from the [DiceRoller Repl](https://replit.com/@HylandOutreach/DiceRollerStart).
 This walkthrough covers:

 - Defining multiple functions
 - Random number generation